-For help in determining what sorts of documents to provide as proof of your reason for travel, see the “General Requirements” portion of the USCIS instructions, in part 1.c(5).
+For help in determining what sorts of documents to provide as proof of your reason for travel, see the “General Requirements” portion of the USCIS instructions, on Page 8 at 1.c.(5).
 The more official the documents you provide, the better.
 For example, if you wish to travel because of a family member’s death, you would want to provide a copy of the death certificate and/or funeral announcement.
 (Do not send in originals – you will not get them back.)

 Again, consulting an experienced immigration attorney for an analysis of whether you should attempt to apply for Advance Parole and the risks of departure, and for help with preparing a convincing application, would be an excellent idea.